flaskyi/FATM/README.md

 - [Usage](#usage)
 - [License](#license)

+> [!WARNING]
+> This project is not well tested, documented.
+It may contain bugs, errors, and security vulnerabilities.
+Use it at your own risk.

 ## Introduction
 This is a training module for the Flaskyi AI model.
 The model is trained to generate high quality 4k images based on a given input image.
 The model is trained on a dataset of 6.5 billion images and has an accuracy of 93.5%.